mdreizin/gatsby-plugin-robots-txt/README.md

 module.exports = {
   host: 'https://www.example.com',
   sitemap: 'https://www.example.com/sitemap.xml',
-  policy: [{ userAgent: '*' }]
+  policy: [{userAgent: '*'}]
 };
 ```

 #### Netlify

-If you would like to disable crawlers for [deploy-previews](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/) you can use the following snippet:
+If you would like to disable crawlers
+for [deploy-previews](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/) you can use the
+following snippet:

 `gatsby-config.js`